darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

         dcsa_council_reps AT darwin.cam.ac.uk<br/>
         Pjotr VAN DER JAGT<br/>
         <p align="justify">
-Hi all!
-I'm Pjotr, a PhD student in genetics working on evolution (something with Darwin?).
-I spend a lot of my free time on the football field with the men's team of Darwin FC, on the river in one of Darwin's kayaks, or in my kitchen trying to cook something fun (36% success rate).<br><br>
+I am a 4th year part-time PhD student at the Institute for Manufacturing.
+I'm excited to help the student voice continue to be as valuable to Darwin as it is, and in my spare time I rock a variety of hats.<br><br>